ajan890/Notes/SOCIOL 1/Week 7.md

   * "They are in command of the major heirarchies and organizations of modern society" (392).
   * "Big three," the 'triangle of power,' or the 'interlocking directorate': Political, economic, and military.
   * "This theory holds that power is *not* dispersed throughout a stable society..."
-  * Rather, power si concentrated among a small number of people who control the major [FILL]
+  * Rather, power is concentrated among a small number of people who control the major institutions of the state, the corporate economy, and the military."
+  * Pres.
+Eisenhower on the 'military-industrial complex'
     * "These hierarchies of state and corporation and army constitute the means of power" (393).
   * **Q:** Based on this view, where does power reside?
     * Power resides in institutional positions - power has an *institutional* basis: "Power is not of a man" (397).
-    * "The higher circles... are often thought of in terms [FILL]
+    * "The higher circles... are often thought of in terms of what their members possess...
+But the elite are not simply those who have the most, for they could not 'have the most' were it not for their positions in the great institutions" (396).
+  * **Q:** How is power exercised by individuals who occupy the top positions of these 'great institutions'?
     * By the *decisions* they make: "Their decisions affect the everyday worlds of ordinary men and women" (391).
     * "By the power elite, we refer to those political, economic, and military circles which as an intricate set of overlapping cliques share decisions having at least national consequences.
 In so far as national events are decided, *the power elite are those who decide them.*"
-    *
+    * Robert McNamara (1916-2009)
+      * President of Ford Motor Company (1960)
+      * U.S. Secretary of Defense (1961-1968)
+      * President of the World Bank (1968-1981)